OllieJones/index-wp-mysql-for-speed/readme.txt

 = Does this work on my multisite (network) WordPress instance?

 Yes.
 On multisite instances, you must activate the plugin from the Network Admin dashboard.
-The *Index MySQL* tool is available for use by the network administrator on each site.
+The *Index MySQL* tool is available for use by the administrator on each site.

+= Can I upgrade my WordPress instance to multisite after using this plugin?

-**NOTE** if you upgrade your WordPress instance to multisite (a network) following [these instructions](https://wordpress.org/support/article/create-a-network/), *be sure to revert your high-performance keys first.*
+**No**. if you upgrade your WordPress instance to multisite (a network) following [these instructions](https://wordpress.org/support/article/create-a-network/), **revert your high-performance keys first.** After you complete your upgrade you can add back the high-performance keys.

 = How can I learn more about this business of database keys? =